yireo/Yireo_SalesBlock2/INSTALL_ADDON.md

 # Installation add-ons
-Do make sure to install one or more of the following packages as well:
+Do make sure to install one or more of the following packages as well.
+They are available on Packagist and GitHub:

     composer require yireo/magento2-salesblock2-by-ip
     composer require yireo/magento2-salesblock2-by-email